tinyhttp/tinyhttp/site/pages/md/docs.md

 res.status(500).send({ error: 'something blew up' })
 ```

-This method performs many useful tasks for simple non-streaming responses: For example, it automatically assigns the `Content-Length` HTTP response header field (unless previously defined) and provides automatic HEAD and HTTP cache freshness support.
+This method performs many useful tasks for simple non-streaming responses: For example, it automatically set the proper `Content-Length` header value and provides automatic HEAD and HTTP cache freshness support.

-When the parameter is a Buffer object, the method sets the `Content-Type` response header field to `"application/octet-stream"`, unless previously defined as shown below:
+When the parameter is a `Buffer` object, the method sets the `Content-Type` response header field to `"application/octet-stream"`, unless previously defined as shown below:

 ```ts
 res.set('Content-Type', 'text/html')